DheerKedia-developer/Blog-Web-Application/README.md

 > ⚠️ **Note:**
 > - Blog posts created are **not stored permanently** — they reset on page refresh or server restart.
 > - The layout is **not yet fully optimized for mobile devices**.
 Full mobile support is planned in a future update.
+> - This site is hosted using render so if site is not loaded when opened refrsh it and wait for some time

 ---